What is seborrhoea?

 Seborrhoea can be managed by washing the face twice daily with water and a mild soap or soapless cleanser.
 This helps to remove excess oils and keep skin clean.
 Over-the-counter hydrocortisone cream may help to reduce inflammation (redness and scaling) and antifungal creams help to reduce yeast organisms living on the skin.

-If seborrhoea is severe then your doctor may prescribe the following medications:
+If seborrhoea is severe, your doctor may prescribe the following medications: